 This will help your child retain more information.

 Some things they might use are:

-- Touch cues, like touching their lips when say the ‘p’ sound to remember to close the lips
+- Touch cues, like touching their lips when say the ‘p’ sound so they remember to close their lips

 - Visual cues, like using a mirror to watch when making sounds